microsoft/MS-DOS/v2.0/source/README.txt

 1. BIOS.
 If you have developed a BIOS for the Beta Test 2.0 version You should link your BIOS module to SYSINIT.OBJ and SYSIMES.OBJ.
-    You must modify your BIOS to accomodate the call back to the BIOS at the end of SYSINIT.
+    You must modify your BIOS to accommodate the call back to the BIOS at the end of SYSINIT.
 If you have no need for this call, simply find a far RET and label it RE_INIT and declare it public.
     An example of this can be found in the skeletal BIOS.
 In addition